vinceimbat/vinceimbat/content/thoughts/my poetics.md

 1. Use this to improve [[thoughts/my bio]]
 2. Include your commitment to philosophical lyric essay (poetry, personal essay, photography, philosophy)
+3. Revisit poetics and simplify.
+What do you really stand for?
+How do you want to contribute?
+Still focus on creative writing, spirituality, and the art of living.
+But focus on the methodology: draft, walking, fragmented, decentralized, low-tech, gift-based, subsistent

 # Related